mia-platform/documentation/docs/console/project-configuration/manage-environment-variables/manage-environment-variables-with-akv.md

 #### 2. Authorize the AAD application

-Once the AAD Application has been created you need to authorize it to read the secrets stored in Key Vaut.
+Once the AAD Application has been created you need to authorize it to read the secrets stored in Key Vault.
 This process depends on your organization's policies and the authorization method chosen, if you are using the RBAC authorization model follow [these steps](https://learn.microsoft.com/en-us/azure/key-vault/general/rbac-guide).

 #### 3. Enable your cluster as an Open ID Connect provider

 In this step, we are going to enable the cluster to act as an Open ID Connect provider.
-This step allows the verification of the token signed by the operator by Key Vaut.
+This step allows the verification of the token signed by the operator by Key Vault.

 The actions to be performed in this step depend on the nature of your cluster: